aquaflamingo/devlogs/README.md

 $ devlogs init
 ```

-Follow the prompts to setup the project configuration located in `.devlogs/.devlogs.config`.
+Follow the prompts to setup the project configuration located in the _default_ `.devlogs/.devlogs.config`.
+(You can optionally set where you want to initialize the repository via --dirpath)

 You can setup a mirror directory path in the configuration stage to sync changes to another directory on your machine, for example to Obsidian.md.